-The Department of Mathematics at California State University, Fresno in collaboration with San Joaquin Valley Mathematics Project (SJVMP), Mathematics and Science Teacher Initiative (MSTI) and Science and Mathematics Education Center (SMEC) offers a unique opportunity for motivated elementary, middle and high school students to experience a challenging and enjoyable learning opportunity.
+The Department of Mathematics at California State University, Fresno in collaboration with Science and Mathematics Education Center (SMEC), San Joaquin Valley Mathematics Project (SJVMP) and Mathematics and Science Teacher Initiative (MSTI) offers a unique opportunity for motivated elementary and middle school students to experience a challenging and enjoyable learning opportunity.

-Interested elementary, middle and high school students are invited to apply for this intensive one-week learning experience.
+Interested elementary, and middle school students are invited to apply for this intensive, fun-filled, learning experience.

-- One week of intensive learning experience through challenging tasks in an enjoyable environment.
+- Intensive learning experience through challenging tasks in an enjoyable environment.

 - Hands-on learning through fun-filled activities and projects.